After CEO killing, police used high-tech tools. But a civilian cinched the dragnet.

 While many expressed relief at his capture, sympathy for the shooter also spilled into the public conversation as his written complaints touched on concerns for many Americans: a medical establishment – and insurers – that can seem dehumanizing.

-The manhunt involved a massive effort by the New York Police Department, the FBI, and other agencies.
-It took an observant McDonald's worker to notice the man at the back of the restaurant.
-Officers answering the 911 call recognized the man's face from distributed images.
+The search involved a massive effort by the New York Police Department, the FBI, and other agencies.
+It took an observant McDonald’s worker to notice the man at the back of the restaurant.
+Officers answering the 911 call recognized the man’s face from distributed images.

 “We should never underestimate the power of the public to be our eyes and our ears in these investigations,” said NYPD Commissioner Jessica Tisch.

 An untraceable ghost gun fitted with a silencer.
 Subsonic rounds with casings etched with a possible motive.
 Cash instead of trackable cards.
-A daring escape route out of the city.
+A daring escape route out of New York City.

 But on Monday, after a five-day manhunt, police in Altoona, Pennsylvania, took a suspect into custody fitting the description of that shooter.
-Experts say the man – a mid-20s, former-Ivy League engineering graduate student – may have underestimated a more profound respect in the U.S. for the common good.
+Experts say the man – a mid-20s, former-Ivy League engineering graduate student – may have underestimated a more profound respect in the United States for the common good.

 Why We Wrote This

-Following the killing of an insurance CEO, a tribal public response suggested some Americans accept violence as justifiable political speech.
-But the coordinated police response encouraged others, as did a citizen-led capture fueled by shared clues and images.
+After a health insurance CEO was killed, a tribal public response suggested that some Americans accepted the violence as justified.
+But a coordinated police response, helped by a citizen-led arrest, highlighted cooperation and shared values.

 Even in a country riven with class and political divides, the citizen-led capture underscores that a core group of Americans don’t see turning an eye from violence as a solution to social ills.